 Currently, the School of Pharmacy enrolls 110 to 150 students per year.
-Its faculty consists of eight full professors, four associate professors, six assistant professors and two lecturers.
+Its faculty consists of five full professors, seven associate professors, three assistant professors and one lecturer.
 Faculty members from the Schools of Chemistry, Medicine, Veterinary Medicine, Mathematics, Physics and Biology teach the non-pharmaceutical courses.